arwells-research-group/dft-core-theory/01_foundations/scalar_motion.md

 # 1. Foundations of Scalar Motion

+> **Layer note:** This document introduces the **Σ-Order / Dual-Frame projection architecture** of the broader research program.
+It should be read as a **reduced projection-layer entry point**, not as the deepest ontological starting point of the program.
+Readers seeking the motion-first origin and the current carrier-level center of the work should begin with: [`00_program_orientation/reciprocal_system_primer.md`](./00_program_orientation/reciprocal_system_primer.md)

 ## 1.1 The Primacy of Motion
 In the standard paradigm of modern physics, motion is treated as a secondary property—a derivative of space and time (v = ds/dt).
 This view presupposes two “containers”: an absolute or relative **Space** and a linear **Time**.